alltheseas/nostrFAQs/FAQs-misconceptions.md

 `There is the potential for this, but I feel that user controls, user tools, and community moderations via Web of Trust and reporting can resole a lot of these issues. `-[Derek Ross](https://njump.me/npub18ams6ewn5aj2n3wt2qawzglx9mr4nzksxhvrdc4gzrecw7n5tvjqctp424)

+`Nostr is different than centralized networks because the user is entirely in control of the content they choose to see.
+By using whitelisted relays and mute lists, users can avoid interacting with spammers and other users who post content they object to.
+It's true that anyone with a valid key can use the network, but this also provides censorship resistance for everyone.
+In addition, the difficulty of permanently deleting content may also decrease the likelihood of Nostr being used by bad actors.` -[The: Daniel](https://njump.me/npub1aeh2zw4elewy5682lxc6xnlqzjnxksq303gwu2npfaxd49vmde6qcq4nwx)

 </details>

 <details>